-- Acquaint the members with all of the educational programs and activities TI has to offer (i.e. Speech craft, Youth Leadership, the Success/Communication and Success/Leadership programs, speech contests, Toastmasters Leadership Institute ,etc.
+- Acquaint the members with all the educational programs and activities Toastmasters has to offer (i.e. Speech craft, Youth Leadership, the Success/Communication and Success/Leadership programs, speech contests, Toastmasters Leadership Institute, etc.)

-- Help Club members build positive habits (these are the kinds of behavior you want to display long after you left the group.)
+- Help club members build positive habits (these are the kinds of behavior you want displayed long after you have left the group).
 Emphasize these positive habits:

 - Regular attendance at meetings.

-- Positive, enthusiastic attitude.
-In all of TI’s most successful clubs, members gain strength from a shared commitment to a worthwhile goal: self improvement for all members.
+- Maintain a positive and enthusiastic attitude.
+In TI’s most successful clubs, members gain strength from a shared commitment to a worthwhile goal including self-improvement for all members.